 The time profile of uncertainty contributions measured by the SIU is quite similar across macroeconomic aggregates and also to the ICSF in the case of GDP.
 Uncertainty had a negative impact of between 1 and 2 percentage points (p.p.) on GDP growth from late 2008 up to mid 2012, starting to abate from then onwards.
-The largest impact of uncertainty in this period is however positive, over 2014, possibly associated with the end of the economic and financial assistance programme for Portugal.
+The largest impact of uncertainty in this period is however positive, over 2014, possibility associated with the end of the economic and financial assistance program for Portugal.
 Over 2016, the positive impact of uncertainty on GDP started to fade away, turning negative over the second half of year.
-Several events may have contributed to this path, including the immigration crisis in Europe and a relatively negative review of its banking sector and the period leading to and in the aftermath of the UK referendum on EU participation (so called Brexit).
+Several events may have contributed to this path, including the immigration crisis in Europe, a relatively negative review of its banking sector and the period leading to and in the aftermath of the UK referendum on EU participation (so called Brexit).
+The contributions of uncertainty to GFCF developments where in general larger in magnitude, which is not surprising given the stronger volatility of this component.
+The maximum impacts over the post 2008 period took place in mid 2009 and 2012, standing above 3 p.p. in magnitude.
+For private consumption, the time profile and magnitude of uncertainty contributions to the year-on-year rate of change is similar to the one for GDP, with the maximum impact being reached in 2012.

 However, results for GFCF and private consumption are substantially different when assessed with survey-based indicators, which show a much more marginal role for uncertainty.
+In the case of GFCF, the impact of uncertainty is always lower than 1 p.p. and concentrated on the financial and sovereign crisis recoveries.
 In the case of consumption, uncertainty, evaluated with the UNC3 indicator, has the largest impact during the financial crisis, with virtually no effect during the sovereign debt crisis.
-This result is hard to reconcile with the economic and financial assistance program measures that had an impact on disposable income and with the increase in unemployment over this period, which is a proxy for uncertainty used in models for consumption (Gil et al. (2017)).
+This result is hard to reconcile with the Economic and Financial Assistance Programme measures that had an impact on disposable income and with the increase in unemployment over this period, which is a proxy for uncertainty used in models for consumption (Gil et al. (2017)).

 This analysis suggests that results are more consistent for GDP than for its subcomponents, possibly because these are more susceptible to idiosyncratic shocks not captured by the majority of uncertainty indicators.
 In fact, these appear to reflect essentially supranational events, as suggested by the similarity between the Portuguese and euro area composite indicators.

-Conclusions
+5. Conclusions

-This article presented a set of uncertainty indicators for the Portuguese economy, covering several types of approaches to the measurement of this variable.
+This paper presented a set of uncertainty indicators for the Portuguese economy, covering several types of approaches to the measurement of this variable.
 Among these measures, the survey-based indicators were computed for Portugal for the first time.
 A composite indicator of these measures shows striking similarities to a comparable measure for the euro area.
 An analysis based on BVAR models for GDP, GFCF and private consumption reinforce previous results in the literature that report a negative impact of uncertainty increases on economic developments.
 Results suggest that these indicators, either by themselves or along with leverage indicators, help explain the decline in macroeconomic aggregates over the financial and sovereign debt crises and the weakness of the ensuing recovery.
 However, the magnitude of that impact is very dependent on the type of uncertainty indicator considered.
 Results for GDP are however very consistent across indicators and indicate a relevant negative impact of uncertainty in the last two recessions and positive impact after the end of the financial assistance programme.